jmaillot/azure-terraform/azure-base-infrastructure/README.md

 That command will put all of the changes in a *.tfplan file and will show you the output of the needed changes

-7. Apply the changes to your infrastructure
+3. Apply ALL the changes to your infrastructure

 ```ps
 terraform apply "main.tfplan"
 ```

-8. Get the autogenerated admin_password value
+4. Get the autogenerated admin_password value

 ```ps
 terraform output -raw admin_password